ForestallingEI/TODO-STOCK_FyneApp/README.md

-# TODO & Stock Research MEMO
+# TODO & Stock Research MEMO in Fyne

 Originary https://github.com/andydotxyz/linuxmagazine-todoapp
 I added a stock-window, placed a link of calculator at the bottom.